q-g-j/gentoo-stuff/README.md

 Note: The VMs MUST use an IP that is within the custom DHCP range (changeable variable inside the hooks file) if using the new function *"wlan_bridge"* due to the static routing table.<br/>
 The hooks file creates the bridge device and starts the services on demand.
 When the last VM is stopped, the bridge will be deleted and the services killed.

-### Scream Audio via ALSA:
-I chose to run scream audio in network mode so no 2nd IVSHMEM device is needed.<br/>
-To not rely on a running pulseaudio session, scream uses ALSA in my system.
-To have no ALSA program block the sound card, I adjusted `/etc/asound.conf` to make the [dmix](https://alsa.opensrc.org/Dmix) and [dsnoop](https://alsa.opensrc.org/Dsnoop) plugins from ALSA the default devices for output and input and use these explicitly for pipewire (and its pulseaudio implementation).<br/>
-- */etc/asound.conf*: look [here](https://github.com/q-g-j/gentoo-stuff/blob/master/etc/asound.conf) for an example<br/>
-- */etc/pipewire/pipewire.conf*: look near the bottom of [this file](https://github.com/q-g-j/gentoo-stuff/blob/master/etc/pipewire/pipewire.conf) inside the `context.objects = [ ... ]` section.
-There, inside `{   factory = adapter ... }`, you can specify, which alsa devices pipewire should use (one for output, one for input).

 ## Notes on the Win11 VM:
 - libvirt XML: [win11.xml](https://github.com/q-g-j/gentoo-stuff/blob/master/etc/libvirt/qemu/win11.xml).
 - enabled Message-Signaled Interrupt mode for the HDMI audio PCI interrupt with *MSI mode utility* ([download](https://github.com/q-g-j/gentoo-stuff/blob/master/win11/MSI_util/MSI_util_v3.zip?raw=true)) to get rid of sound cracklings (run as Administrator)